rosshale/heroku_deploy/README.markdown

     rake heroku_deploy:backup:production

-To skip the backup when deploying to staging or production run:
+To skip the backup when deploying to staging or production run set backup=false:

     rake heroku_deploy:staging backup=false

+To skip maintenance mode set maintenance=false:

+    rake heroku_deploy:production maintenance=false

+You can also define before and after hooks either in your environment or an intializer or pretty much anywhere that gets loaded:

+    class HerokuDeploy

+      def before_staging_deploy
+        `rake asset:packager:build_all`
+      end

+      def after_production_deploy
+        `script/move_latest_backup_to_nas`
+      end

+    end

 ###Coming Soon
+* Rails 3 compatibility
 * Prompts for credentials if you haven't entered them
 * No need to include gem "heroku" in your Gemfile
 * Better error messages if you're trying to create an existing heroku app
-* Before and after hooks that allow you to arbitrarily execute code before and after deploy